unconst/BitTensor/README.md

 For our purposes, we choose unsupervised representation learning [5, 6, 7, 9, 10, 14, 24, 25], where components train themselves on large-scale unlabeled corpora to learn a feature basis ('representation') of inputs.
 These representations are a form of product, which uniquely identifies and disentangles the underlying explanatory factors of an input and are arguably a fundamental task in the development of an AI which understands the world around it.
 [26]

 We initially focus on Language Representation from text, where components build an understanding of natural language and will respond to queries in pure unicode strings with their semantic representation.
-For the sake of generality we leave tokenization and parsing to each component and fix outputs across the network to fixed length vectors.
+For the sake of generality, we leave tokenization and parsing to each component and limit outputs across the network to fixed length vectors.

 <p align="center"> "raw natural language text"  ---> [ f(x) ]  --->  [fixed length representation] </p>